pmitev/UPPMAX-Singularity-workshop/docs/own_container.md

 Instead of paraview, modify the definition file to install and run your, not necessarily graphical, program.
 Few tips: `gnuplot`, `grace`, `blender`, `povray`, `rasmol`, `gromacs-openmpi`  ...

 ## Building interactively in a sandbox.

+!!! info
+    This section is especially relevant if you want to build Singularity containers to run on [Dardel](https://www.pdc.kth.se/hpc-services/computing-systems/about-dardel-1.1053338) at [PDC](https://www.pdc.kth.se/), where you need to run in a `sandbox` format.
+More detailed [documenation](https://www.pdc.kth.se/hpc-services/computing-systems/about-dardel-1.1053338) at PDC.
+    Hint: Use `ml PDC singularity` to load Singularity from the software module system.

 Unless you know exactly which programs and commands you need to install it might be rather tricky to assemble a recipe that will work.
 If every change requires rebuilding it becomes rather tedious work.
 Instead, we can try to build a container as we would do it interactively on the command line.